iledinich/TodayNotes/README.md

 To publish the WebAPP I chose Azure, creating an SQL server and the own App there.
 Its connected to GitHub to make a continuous integration.

 ### Future features to implement
-*	Identity Core
-*	Google and Facebook login
+*   Docker SQL Express for Development enviroment
+*   Seeds for SQL Server
 *	CI/CD
+*	Auth0 Login
+*   Angular Animations